NTNUI/koiene-booking-h20/README.md

 ```

 ## Contributing
 To contribute to this project, please contact NTNUI Sprint for questions, as they will do the further development of this repository.
-The repository is private, so you will need to be a member of the NTNUI organization and recieve special permissions to develop on this repository.
+The repository and internal documentation is private, so you will need to be a member of the NTNUI organization and recieve special permissions to develop on this repository.
 Note that [`membership-system`](https://github.com/NTNUI/membership-system) is a dependency of this project, so permission to this is also necessary.

 Please make sure that any commited code is covered by unit tests and integration tests.
 This can be checked running the command